ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 identification, report, diagnosis, resolution, or querying for incident lifecycle management.

-Incident management client can be deployed in the network OSS or other business systems of operators and invokes the functionalities provided by incident management server to meet the business requirements of fault management.
+Incident management client can be deployed either in the same network platform, controller as the incident management server within a single domain, or in the upper layer network analytics platform or controller, e.g., multi-domain controller, invokes the functionalities provided by incident management server to meet the business requirements of fault management.
+The entire incident lifecycle management can be independent from or not under control of the network OSS or other business system of operators.

 A typical workflow of network incident management is as follows: